-33. Must the franchise agreement and disclosure documents be in the local language?
+27. Must the franchise agreement and disclosure documents be in the local language?

-There is no requirement for franchise documents to be translated into the local language, but all documentation submitted to MOFCOM for registration, must be translated into Chinese, as well as for any court or administrative proceedings.
+There is no requirement for franchise documents to be translated into the local language, but all documentation submitted to MOFCOM for registration must be translated into Chinese, as well as for any court or administrative proceedings.

-34. Is it possible to sign the franchise agreement using an electronic signature

-(rather than a wet ink signature)?
+28. Is it possible to sign the franchise agreement using an electronic signature (rather than a wet ink signature)?

-In practice, 'wet ink' signatures is the preferred method of signing franchise agreements.
-However, provide that the signature complies with the reliability requirements of the PRC's Electronic Signature Law, which is recognised as a valid method of signing a franchise agreement.
+In practice, a 'wet ink' signature is the preferred method of signing franchise agreements.
+However, provided that the signature complies with the reliability requirements of the PRC's Electronic Signature Law, it is recognised as a valid method of signing a franchise agreement.